anitato/Societal_Impact_CAProp20/README.md

 <https://openjustice.doj.ca.gov/data>

-  - This dataset contains the total number of property crimes committed in California (including those in which perpetrators were not caught) every year since 1980.
-It includes information on the number of property crimes committed that were valued $50 or less, $50-200,
+  - This dataset contains the total number of property crimes, and some
+    subcategories, reported in California every year since 1980.
+It includes information on the number of larceny thefts that were valued $50 or less, $50-200,
     $200-400, and $400+.
-  - *Directions:*
-    1. Hello world
-    2. Hello again
-    3. And again
+  - *Directions:* Simply download the data corresponding to section "Crimes and Clearances (including Arson)"

 **Average cost of maintaining a single CA prison inmate per year**